pactflow/docs.pactflow.io/website/docs/docs/user-interface/settings/authentication.md

 3. In the search bar under Find Applications, enter "pactflow", and then choose the PactFlow Connector
 4. (Optional) Do any of the following:
     For Display Name, enter a name and description.
 For example, PactFlow.
-    For Rectangular Icon and Square Icon, you can add icons for PactFlow.
+    For the Rectangular Icon and Square Icon, you can add PactFlow icons.
     For Description, enter a short summary description.
 5. Choose Save.
-6. On the homepage for the new application, choose "More Actions > SAML Metadata" from the main menu
+6. On the homepage of the new application, choose "More Actions > SAML Metadata" from the main menu

 ![Configure Onelogin metadata](/saml/saml-onelogin-metadata.png)